 Special Issues of the Rangeland Journal

-Special Issues will be the subject of a contract between the Australian Rangeland Society, owner of The Rangeland Journal, and the proposer of a Special Issue (usually an organisation) who will be responsible for appointment of a Guest Editor.
-The Guest Editor will be selected by negotiation between the Editor-in-Chief and the proposer.
-The Guest Editor will be responsible for organising the collation and submission of the papers, and have a major role in the process of peer review.
+Special Issues will be the subject of a contract between the Australian Rangeland Society, owner of The Rangeland Journal, and the proposer of a Special Issue (usually an organisation) who will be responsible for appointment of the Guest Editor(s).
+The Guest Editor(s) will be selected by negotiation between the Editor-in-Chief and the proposer.
+The Guest Editor(s) will be responsible for organising the collation and submission of the papers, and will have a major role in the process of peer review.
 The final decision on publication of any manuscript remains with the Editor-in-Chief.

 Benefits of publication of a Special Issue include:

-- Rigorous peer review (publication is not guaranteed for any submitted paper);
+• Rigorous peer review (publication is not guaranteed for any submitted paper);

-- Publication in an ISI-ranked journal with solid impact factor (Impact Factors in recent years have ranged from 1.080-1.276 over two years and 1.206-1.532 over five years);
+• Publication in an ISI-ranked journal with solid impact factor (Impact Factors in recent years have ranged from 1.080-1.276 over two years and 1.206-1.532 over five years);

 • Rapid publication, including Online Early.

-- Sponsor logos on front and back covers, and a one-page advertisement on the inside back cover;
+• Sponsor logos on front and back covers, and a one-page advertisement on the inside back cover;

-- Promotion of the Special Issue on the websites of CSIRO Publishing (publisher of The Rangeland Journal) and the Australian Rangeland Society, and on social media;
+• Promotion of the Special Issue on the websites of CSIRO Publishing (publisher of The Rangeland Journal) and the Australian Rangeland Society, and on social media;